-Learn about the Belgian minimum wage and the average salary you can expect to earn, which can help guide your salary negotiations in Belgium as an expat.
+Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

 If you’re looking for jobs in Belgium or want to negotiate your salary, being aware of Belgium’s minimum wage levels and average salaries for certain industries provides a good base.

-While many countries in Europe either operate with a state minimum wage or set wages on an industry level through collective agreements, Belgium’s minimum wages operate on both levels.
-The minimum wage in Belgium is reviewed biannually, and consistently ranks among the top five highest minimum wages in the EU.
+While many countries in Europe either have a national minimum wage or set wages on an industry level through collective agreements, Belgium’s minimum wages operate on both levels.
+The government reviews the minimum wage in Belgium bi-annually, and it consistently ranks among the highest in the EU.

-The minimum wage in Belgium is agreed by committees in different sectors, meaning wage legislation varies between industries.
+Committees across different sectors agree on the minimum wage in Belgium, meaning wage legislation varies between industries.
 For industries that don’t have a minimum wage set by their committees, the nationwide Belgian minimum wage applies.

-The minimum wage in Belgium is decided on a monthly basis rather than an hourly one, so if you are paid on an hourly or weekly system instead, you’ll need to work out your salary pro-rata based on a 38-hour working week.
+The minimum wage in Belgium operates on a monthly basis rather than an hourly one.
+If you’re paid on an hourly or weekly basis, you’ll must work out your salary pro-rata based on a 38-hour working week.

 Minimum wage for internships in Belgium